-Lets go through the questions above.
-If you are just someone who loves photography but isn’t being hired for any photoshoots then you can just jump to question #4 and let your own budget determine what camera to get.
-If you are a paid photographer though, then you have to consider question #2 next…
+Let’s go through the questions above to decide if you need full frame cameras or crop sensor.
+If you are just someone who loves photography but isn’t being hired for any photoshoots, then you can just jump to question #4 and let your own budget determine what camera to get, full frame vs crop sensor.

-If you are a wedding photographer, where you are consistently having to shoot in adverse low-light conditions out of your control (like church ceremonies, without flash), then you know that you need great high ISO performance.
+If you are a wedding photographer things may get tricky.
+Are you are consistently having to shoot in adverse low-light conditions out of your control (like church ceremonies, without flash)?
+If so, then you know that you need great high ISO performance.

-To continue on with our wedding photography example, lets say you are currently using the latest Canon crop sensor camera, and it performance really well overall, but at ISO 2500 it starts to get really, really grainy.
+To continue on with our wedding photography example, let’s say you are currently using the latest Canon crop sensor camera.
+It has great performance overall, but at ISO 2500 it starts to get really, really grainy.

 What is my budget?

-Ultimately, budget is what will play a significant role in your decision.
-The cheapest full frame cameras now are around $2,000 and up to $6500 or so and that is just the camera body, compared to crop sensor cameras in the $500-$1200 range.
-Professional lenses for full frame cameras are also pricier than most lenses designed for crop sensor cameras so make sure to take that into account as well.
+Ultimately, budget is what will play a significant role in your decision between a full frame and crop sensor camera.
+The cheapest full frame body cameras are currently sitting around $2,000 and up to $6500 for just the camera frame body.
+This is compared to crop sensor cameras in the $500-$1200 range.
+Professional lenses for full frame cameras are also pricier than most lenses designed for crop sensor cameras, so make sure to take that into account as well.

 The most important thing to always remember is, YOU as the photographer are more important than any piece of gear you can buy.
-Always focus on improving your exposure and technical skills, your composition, your posing skills etc… those are the elements that will allow for great photographs and you can take them with you from camera to camera 🙂
+Always focus on improving your exposure and technical skills, your composition, your posing skills, etc… those are the elements that will allow for great photographs and you can take them with you from camera to camera!